 For more information on exporting your WordPress site, please go to this WordPress.org support article https://wordpress.org/support/article/tools-export-screen/.

-have exported your posts, pages, etc., you will import them into your new
+Once you have exported your posts, pages, etc., you will import them into your new WordPress site.

 Login to your new WordPress.com or self-hosted WordPress site and go to the Dashboard.
 From there navigate to Tools>Import